jr0cket/heroku-java-workshop-content/deploy-sample-apps/deploy-initial-java-app.md

 > **Note** Deploy the initial Java application from a Github repository

-  Copy the source code to your computer using git:
+  Copy the source code to your computer using git and change into the directory that is created:

     git clone https://github.com/agileforce/elevate-java.git

+    cd elevate-java

 ![Heroku Sample app - Git clone](../images/heroku-git-clone-elevate-java.png)